florist-notes/nasa_stf/README.md

 `Prediction:`

-- <b>Risk Factor [Prediction]:</b> We predict the risk factor of having wildfires due to weather phenomena into three levels - Low, Moderate and High based on Weather and Satellite data.
+- <b>Risk Factor [Prediction]:</b> We predict the risk factor of having wildfires due to weather phenomena into three levels - Low, Moderate and High based on Weather data and Satellite data.
 Factors such as Dry Season, High Aerosol, Lightning etc may lead to a natural wildfire.

-- <b>Spread Direction & Severity:</b> We predict the spread direction of the wildfire based on factors such as wind, connectivity of vegetation etc. We visualize and update it real time in the map with yellow marking around the red hotspot of fire.
+- <b>Spread Direction & Severity:</b> We predict the spread direction of the wildfire based on factors such as wind, connectivity of vegetation etc. We visualize and update it real time in the map with yellow marking 🟨 around the red hotspot 🟥 of fire.

 `Visualization:`